Media Advisory: Cuts to cleaning increasing deadly infection risks for Ontario patients

-CORNWALL, ONTARIO--(Marketwired - Jan.
-3, 2017) - Are Ontario's hospitals, including the Cornwall Community Hospital clean enough to keep deadly bacteria from infecting already ill and immune-compromised hospital patients?
+TIMMINS, ONTARIO--(Marketwired - Jan.
+6, 2017) - Are Ontario's hospitals, including the Timmins and District Hospital clean enough to keep deadly bacteria from infecting already ill and immune-compromised hospital patients?
 With real provincial funding for hospital services falling for years, concerns are growing that Ontario hospitals do not have the capacity and enough cleaning staff to keep bedrails, mattresses, taps, door handles and chairs sterilized and bacteria free.

 Scientists and doctors have raised concerns about the growing resistance to antibiotic treatment of hospital-acquired infections (HAI).
 "They say the risks are growing and the superbug infections are getting worse.
 But hospital environmental service staff believe that government and hospital policies are making this growing threat even worse.
 Patient safety and reducing the risk of acquiring and transmitting infection should be the priority, not cutting costs on environmental cleaning," says Ontario Council of Hospital Unions (OCHU) president Michael Hurley.

 OCHU is the hospital division of the Canadian Union of Public Employees (CUPE) which represents about 35,000 hospital staff, in Ontario.
 In November 2016, CUPE surveyed hospital sector members on cuts to environmental cleaning.
-A study (Hospital-Acquired Infections: Stop Preventable Deaths) that melds the survey findings with recent public health agency and other research reports will be released in Cornwall on Thursday, January 5, 2017 at 10 a.m.
-The media conference will be held at the Cornwall Public Library, Boardroom, 46 Second St. East.
+A study (Hospital-Acquired Infections: Stop Preventable Deaths) that melds the survey findings with recent public health agency and other research reports will be released in Timmins on Monday, January 9, 2017 at 1:00 p.m.
+The media conference will be held at the Timmins Public Library, 320 Second Avenue.

 About 10 per cent of adults in Canadian hospitals have a hospital-acquired infection.